nahorov/Packet-Sniffer/README.md

 # Generic-Terminal-Packet-Sniffer
-This is a Packet Sniffer in C++ for terminal purposes.
+This is a Packet Sniffer in C++ to be run on the terminal.
 Works best in Linux and Unix-like systems.
 It is to be natively compiled on the system, so GCC is a prerequisite.

 # For Unix-like systems: